walles/moar/README.md

 TODO (before trying to get others to use it)
 --------------------------------------------
-* Warn about any unhandled keypresses during search.

-* Handle search hits to the right of the right screen edge
+* Handle search hits to the right of the right screen edge.
+Searching forwards should move first right, then to the left edge and down.
+Searching backwards should move first left, then up and to the right edge (if needed for showing search hits).

 * Make sure we can search for unicode characters